RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ## Abstract

 The landscape of legged robot locomotion using deep reinforcement learning has evolved dramatically since the introduction of basic policy gradient methods like REINFORCE.
-This literature review synthesizes recent advances in algorithms, methodologies, and applications that collectively demonstrate the field's progression toward robust, efficient, and real-world deployable locomotion controllers.
+This study synthesizes recent advances in algorithms, methodologies, and applications that collectively demonstrate the field's progression toward robust, efficient, and real-world deployable locomotion controllers.
 The findings reveal significant opportunities for improving upon basic REINFORCE implementations through modern algorithms, advanced training techniques, and domain-specific optimisations.
 This research project provides a comparative study of basic and advanced deep reinforcement learning models for the purposes of solving robot mobility, demonstrating that a practical implementation of modern research in reinforcement learning can achieve simulated robot locomotion with quantifiable and perceivable improvements over basic reinforcement learning approaches.

 ## 1. Introduction

 ### 1.1 Background and Motivation

 Deep Reinforcement Learning (DRL) has emerged as a transformative approach for solving complex control problems in robotics, particularly in the domain of bipedal and multi-legged locomotion.
-As identified by Bahamid et al., deep reinforcement learning plays a "vital role in the applications of navigation, detection and prediction about robotic analysis."
+As identified by Bahamid et al. (2023, p.935), deep reinforcement learning plays a "vital role in the applications of navigation, detection and prediction about robotic analysis."
 The field has witnessed remarkable progress from early model-based approaches that relied on simplified dynamics representations, such as the Linear Inverted Pendulum Model (LIPM), to sophisticated learning-based methods that can handle the full complexity of robot-environment interactions.

 The challenge of achieving robust locomotion control extends beyond academic interest.
 Bipedal and humanoid robots hold significant potential for real-world applications in manufacturing, where they can perform tasks requiring additional tools, thereby enhancing productivity and reducing labour demands.
 Their precision is particularly advantageous in complex environments such as multi-level workplaces, with the potential to remove humans from operating in hazardous environments.